Illinois State Rifle Association, gun stores file federal lawsuit challenging assault weapons ban

 The lawsuit appears to be the first in federal court to challenge Illinois’ new weapons ban, but it is part of a burgeoning legal effort aimed at undoing the new law.
 Other lawsuits have been filed in state court.

-The Illinois State Rifle Association has filed a federal lawsuit challenging the state’s newly enacted assault weapons ban, claiming it violates the Second Amendment.
+The Illinois State Rifle Association has filed a federal lawsuit challenging the state’s newly enacted assault weapons ban, saying it violates the Second Amendment.

-While the lawsuit appears to be the first in federal court to challenge Illinois’ new weapons ban, it is part of a burgeoning legal effort aimed at undoing the new law.
-Other lawsuits have been filed in state court, more are expected in federal court and it’s not clear which will gain the most traction.
+The lawsuit appears to be the first in federal court to challenge Illinois’ new weapons ban, but it is part of a burgeoning legal effort aimed at undoing the new law.
+Other lawsuits have been filed in state court.
+More are expected in federal court.
+It’s not clear which will gain the most traction.

 A hearing was expected to take place Wednesday morning in response to a lawsuit filed in Effingham County Circuit Court.